-Malmo is Sweden’s third largest city.
+Malmo is Sweden’s third-largest city.
 And it sits at the southwestern tip of Sweden.
-Most important, it is directly across the Oresund River from Copenhagen, Denmark.
+Most importantly, it is directly across the Oresund River from Copenhagen, Denmark.

-While the chance of rain iis 33%, there is 0% chance of sunshine.
+While the chance of rain is 33%, there is 0% chance of sunshine.

 Uppsala Weather in March

 Uppala is Sweden’s fourth largest city.
-It is 71 kilometers, or 44 miles, north of Stockholm.
+And t is 71 kilometers, or 44 miles, north of Stockholm.

-The average high temperature in Uppsala in March is 4 degrees Celsius, or #39 degrees Fahrenheit.
+So how is the weather Uppsala in March?
+The average high temperature in Uppsala in March is 4 degrees Celsius, or 39 degrees Fahrenheit.
 At night, the temperature drops to an average low of minus 4 degree Celsius, or 25 degrees Fahrenheit.

 There is an average of 6 hours of sunshine in Uppsala in March.
 It is the fifth sunniest month of the year.
 There is an average of 11 rainy days in Uppsala in March.
 The average humility is 75%.

 Umea is Sweden’s 13th largest city.
 More importantly, it is the gateway to Swedish Lapland.